Better outbound starts with better books

 -

-Gradient Works is the world's first dynamic book management software.
-With Gradient Works, you can automate the full dynamic books process, including account retrievals and distributions, book balancing, and so much more.
-Request a demo to learn more.
+Gradient Works Bookbuilder automates the full dynamic books process, including account distributions, retrievals, book balancing, and target book configuration.
+Request a demo to see how it works for your team.

 Read more about account allocation and distribution